-Cisco Unified communication (UC) integrates voice, video, data and mobility products and applications with an IP based communications system.
+Cisco Unified communication (UC) integrates voice, video, data, and mobility products and applications with an IP-based communications system.
 It makes communication more effective and secure and can change the way we communicate.
 UC represents a paradigm shift like the one of telegraph invention.
-By using voice, video and data integration, UC eliminates the geographic barriers to effective communication.
+By using voice, video, and data integration, UC eliminates the geographic barriers to effective communication.
 You can carry on business with an advancing and evolving fluidity.
-Information has long been on our fingertips, but UC enables knowledge and value to be shared by this information.
+Information has long been at our fingertips, but UC enables knowledge and value to be shared by this information.

 Cisco UC Solution Components

 The Cisco UC strategy includes the transmission of voice, video, and data within a single network infrastructure.
-Cisco UC devices are able to manage all three types of traffic and interface with all standard network protocols.
+Cisco UC devices can manage all three types of traffic and interface with all standard network protocols.
 The new way to supply UC functionality to company customers is through Cisco IP Communications.
-Cisco UC provides a coordinated release of an integrated set of products that are tested, documents and supported as a system rather than delivers a collection of disjointed products with individual release dates, test methodology, and documents.
+Cisco UC provides a coordinated release of an integrated set of tested, documents, and supported products as a system rather than delivers a collection of disjointed products with individual release dates, test methodology, and documents.

 The standard layer components are as follows:

 - The layer of infrastructure: the infrastructure includes routers, switches, and voice gateways.
 Data, voice, and video are transmitted throughout the infrastructure between all network appliances.
 It offers high availability, management, service quality( QoS), and network security.